-• Very unlikely, although it is possible that environmental adaptation of some historic buildings/sites could result in surplus energy generation e.g. installation of heat pumps.
-It is highly unlikely that this would be delivered on a scale to influence market prices over the course of the strategy.
+Very unlikely, although it is possible that environmental adaptation of some historic buildings/sites could result in surplus energy generation e.g. installation of heat pumps.
+It is unlikely that this would be delivered on a scale to influence market prices though.